Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-slash-command-bot.md

 You can either perform a CURL request or create a script that does this for us to register commands.

-We will be using the `discord.js` package, so we can leverage the registration part from there.
+We will be using the `discord.js` package to leverage the registration part from there.

-Let's quickly set up a new project and have all the packages installed.
+Let's quickly set up a new project and install all the packages.

 ```bash
 # Create folder